elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr} Kiss of precious stones, oblivion of blood, beautiful as the freed memory of fresh forgetting, revenge rose with the day's ear, and all the vanilla dust weaving the nights' flesh, and all the wasps salivating the nights' cassava, and all the barracudas signing the back of the night, have been forced to see through their keyhole eye.
+- {:.pr} Kiss of precious stones, oblivion of blood, beautiful as the unleashed memory of fresh forgetting, revenge rose up with the ear of the day, and all the vanilla dust weaving the nights' flesh, and all the wasps salivating the nights' cassava, and all the barracudas signing the back of the night, have been forced to see through their keyhole eye.

 ---